 Hearing – A formal presentation before an attorney (hearing officer) of evidence and testimony regarding an action taken by the Department of Social Services (DSS).

 Hearing Rights – The legal due process of the participant to be provided a fair hearing upon request.

-Holiday – Any day a child care facility is closed during normal operating hours and no children are in care, to include, but not limited to, holidays, the facility closing due to inclement weather, or a provider vacation.
+Holiday – Any day a facility is closed for any reason during normal operating hours and no children are in care.
+This includes holidays, facility closing due to inclement weather or a provider vacation.